 - Submit each proposal to no more than two divisions, related groups, or partner associations.

 - All proposals must be submitted by Tuesday, January 18, 2022, at 11:59 p.m.
 Pacific.

 All electronic proposal submissions will receive a unique ID number and email confirmation.
 Please save confirmation email and ID number for future reference.
 Contact APSA at email@example.com if you do not receive an email confirmation of your submission within 24 hours.
 You can view, edit, or delete submissions until the call for papers deadline through your View Submissions section on your homepage when logged into All Academic.

-In April 2021, you will receive an acceptance or rejection e-mail for each proposal you submitted.
+In late March 2022, you will receive an acceptance or rejection e-mail for each proposal you submitted.
 If accepted for a panel or poster presentation, the email will indicate the division for which you are accepted.
 If your proposal is not immediately accepted for a panel or poster, you may be contacted at a later date to present if spaces become available on the program.
 You will receive additional detailed information regarding your panel or poster session from the division or panel chair.

 If their paper or panel presentation is accepted, individuals will be required to formally indicate their willingness to participate in the annual meeting.

 APSA reserves the right to select or remove panels and participants and to change the date, time, and the format of a panel or presentation at its sole discretion.